Yazid I: Domestic affairs and foreign campaigns

 The style of Yazid's governance was, by and large, a continuation of the model developed by Mu'awiya.
 He continued to rely on the governors of the provinces and ashraf, as Mu'awiya had, instead of relatives.
 He retained several of Mu'awiya's officials, including Ibn Ziyad, who was Mu'awiya's governor of Basra, and Sarjun ibn Mansur, a native Syrian Christian, who had served as the head of the fiscal administration under Mu'awiya.
 Like Mu'awiya, Yazid received delegations of tribal notables (wufud) from the provinces to win their support, which would also involve distributing gifts and bribes.
 The structure of the caliphal administration and military remained decentralised as in Mu'awiya's time.
 Provinces retained much of their tax revenue and forwarded a small portion to the Caliph.
 The military units in the provinces were derived from local tribes whose command also fell to the ashraf.

 In Syria, Yazid established the northern border district of Qinnasrin.

-Yazid approved a decrease in taxes on the Arab Christian tribe of Najran upon their request, but abolished the special tax exemption of the ethno-religious community of Samaritans, which had been granted to them by previous caliphs as a reward for their aid to the Muslim conquerors.
+Yazid approved a decrease in taxes on the Christian community of Najran upon their request, but abolished the special tax exemption of the ethno-religious community of Samaritans, which had been granted to them by previous caliphs as a reward for their aid to the Muslim conquerors.
 He improved the irrigation system of the fertile lands of the Ghouta near Damascus by digging a canal that became known as Nahr Yazid.